 Musically, we try to use lots of different types of tunes to celebrate the good news.
 On any given Sunday, you’re likely to hear hymns and praise songs, world music and gospel selections, jazz and classical arrangements.
 You may hear an organ or piano, drum or guitar, even a trumpet or bango.
 Our choir sings every week during the school year and incorporates every style from classical to jazz and Rock and Roll.

 Recongizing that each of us experience God in different ways, CCU offers periodic opportunities for worship outside Sunday morning.
-We see these as special opportunities to learn and practice alternative forms of worship and prayer: such as Blues Vespers, Taize chanting, silent meditation, or walking the labyrinth.
+We see these as special opportunities to learn and practice alternative forms of worship and prayer: such as Vespers on the Lanai, Taize chanting, silent meditation, or walking the labyrinth.
 Keep an eye on our announcements bar for more information about these opportunities.

 We also worship together on special holidays such as Ash Wednesday, Maundy Thursday, and during the Advent season.

 CCU joyfully encourages anyone with musical gifts to use them in our worship through our Music Ministry program.